nchikurova/Interactive-Data-Vis-Portfolio/exploratory_project/README.md

 ## 3. Exploring data

-The data includes name of the country, the date of report, the number of suspected, probabale and confirmed and its total of death cases, the number of suspected, probabale and confirmed and its total of deaths.
-Initially I wanted to find correlation between suspected and confirmed cases, what was the proportion of suspected and probable cases out of confirmed.
-By taking closer look of the data, I realized that logic of adding up cases each day was followed only in "Total" column, and vizualizations and analysis of suspected and probable cases and deaths did not come as expected.
-Also, I decided to analyze and visualize this data to learn more about Ebola outbreak.
+The data includes name of the country, the date of report, the number of suspected, probabale and confirmed and its total of  cases, the number of suspected, probabale and confirmed and its total of deaths.
+Initially I wanted to find correlation between suspected and confirmed cases/deaths and what was the proportion of suspected and probable cases/deaths considered in relative to a number of confirmed cases/deaths.
+By taking closer look of the data, I realized that logic of adding up cases each day was followed only in "Total" column, and vizualizations and analysis of suspected and probable cases and deaths did not come out as expected.
+So, in my project I explored the number of Total cases and the number ot total Deaths and its relationship.

+Also, I decided to analyze and visualize this data to learn and provide more information about Ebola outbreak in general.
 As I have heard, virus was spread around the world.
-However, exploring data I found out that number of cases and deaths in most of the countries were significally small comparing to Liberia, Guinea and Sierra Leone.
+However, exploring data I found out that the number of cases and deaths in most of the countries were significally small comparing to Liberia, Guinea and Sierra Leone.
+My project is mostly focused on these three countries.

 Since the data I found had longitute and latitude of each country, map was the first data visualization that came to my mind.
 Because the numbers of three selected above countries were thousands times higher than the others, the world map had to be changed to Africa map.
 I think it is very important to show people where these countries are located at least in order to teach them a little of geography.

 ## 4. Reflection and Iteration

-I had three visualizations in my mind: bar chart that will show the difference between the numbers of total cases and total deaths, scatter plot that will explain how fast these numbers were growing through time and map where the viewer can see these countries location.
+I had three visualizations in my mind: bar chart that will show the differences between the numbers of total cases and total deaths, scatter plot that will explain how fast these numbers were growing through the time and map where the viewer can see these countries location.

-I think grey background was the best option in terms of the color.
+For the background color I chose one of the grey shades.
 I did not want to leave it white and it would not be appropriate to use bright color such as yellow for example.
-This topic contains death numbers and I thought that using dark red ("brown" for html colors) would consciously and subconsciously this association in viewer mind.
-Visually I did not want to use a lot of colors, since it is serious topic, but wanted to make it pleasable.
+This topic contains death numbers and I thought that using dark red ("brown" for html colors) would consciously and subconsciously bring this association to viewer's mind.
+Visually I did not want to use a lot of colors, since it is serious topic, but wanted to make it pleasable to look at.
 So, I decided to use dark grey for number of total cases and leave black color for text.

-Initially circles were showed on the map where the center of circles would represent the centers of epidemic and radius - how widely this epidemic spread.
-Since Liberia, Guinea and Sierra Leone are relatively small and are located next to each other, I was advised by classmates and teacher to place circles separate from the map.
+Initially circles were showed on the map where the center of circles would represent the centers of epidemic and radius - how widely this epidemic was spread.
+Since the size of Liberia, Guinea and Sierra Leone are relatively small in Africa map and are located next to each other, I was advised by classmates and teacher to place circles separately from the map.
 When I tried to do that, I liked the result and left it the suggested way.
 Also, I made the map "almost invisible" by placing it under the text and table and give the borders white color.
 Most of the counties are not filled with color except Liberia, Guinea, Sierra Leone, Nigeria and Mali where the country with lower numbers has lighter grey fill and the country with higher numbers - darker, respectively.

 The text with "Other affected country" initially was made by separate html elements and the numbers would not aligh with each other.
-At that point I did not even think about table, and when I finally walked out from this project for few days, when I came back I made a small table as separated JavaScript file and placed it on the top of map.
-It does look a lot better and pves one more time how important is to sometimes leave yor project for while and come back to each with "fresh eye".
+At that point I did not even think about table, and when I finally walked out from this project for few days, when came back I clearly realized it has to be changed.
+I made a small table as separated JavaScript file and placed it on the top of map.
+It fits perfect in this project and proves one more time how important is to sometimes leave your project for while and come back to it with "fresh eye".

 ## 5. Improvement and goals for future